 Ever been in a conversation where a statement that is made leaves you shaking your head?
 And you start wondering whether this individual has any idea the context of the conversation.
+Therefore, I recommend reading dating advice from https://www.dating9.com rather than you get to the point where the sources gets terrible.
 After the bad advice “pow-wow” breaks, you have to do damage control.

 But most of the time the damage is done.
 This is the problem with advice, in general.
 Especially if someone comes asking for it.
 Whether the sage (I use the term loosely) delivers good or bad advice, the individual asking will heed it.